semantic-flow/sflo-dendron-notes/sflow.faq.md

 Explains the fundamental difference between reference nodes (which refer to external entities) and other node types (which refer to themselves).

 ### [[Why are there elements at the top of a repo?|sflow.faq.why-are-there-elements-at-the-top-of-a-repo]]
-Clarifies that the repository root is itself a mesh node, explaining why elements like `_catalog/` and `_handle/` appear at the top level.
+The repository root is itself a mesh node, explaining why elements like `_meta/` and `_handle/` appear at the top level. `_assets` might be there too; in fact it's a good place for mesh-wide assets.

 ## Architecture Questions